Finding Candidate TeV Halos among Very-High Energy Sources: Timing analysis and brief introduction for seven candidates

 \subsection{PSR J1826$-$1256}

 This pulsar is radio-quite.
 In this region, largely extended TeV emission, named HESS~J1825$-$137 (see Section~\ref{sec:18}), was first detected by HESS \citep{aab+05}.
 In the HGPS, a new source, HESS J1826$-$130, was revealed at the northern edge of HESS~J1825$-$137 \citep{hgps}, associated with PSR J1826$-$1256.
 Follow-up observations and studies identified this new source as the PWN, and it is a PeVatron candidate \citep{dgc+19,haa+20,bmg+22}.
-In the LHAASO results, 1LHAASO J1825$-$1256u is positionally coincident with HESS J1826$-$130, but its WCDA measurements provided higher fluxes and a larger size than those given by HESS (e.g., the extension sizes are $\sim 0\fdg24$ and $\sim 0\fdg15$ respectively).
+In the LHAASO results, 1LHAASO J1825$-$1256u is positionally coincident with HESS J1826$-$130, but the WCDA measurements provided higher fluxes and a larger size than those given by HESS (e.g., the extension sizes were $\sim 0\fdg24$ and $\sim 0\fdg15$, respectively).

-We were able to defined an off-pulse phase range for the \gr\ pulsar (Figure~\ref{fig:phasea}), but no significant residual emission was detected in the off-pulse data.
-In 3PC, the pulsar's distance was estimated to be 1.55 kpc, but \citet{kzs19} used interstellar reddening relations towards the source direction and estimated a value of $\sim$3.5 kpc.
+We were able to define an off-pulse phase range for the \gr\ emission of the pulsar (Figure~\ref{fig:phasea}), but no significant residual emission was detected in the off-pulse data.
+In 3PC, the pulsar's distance was estimated to be 1.55 kpc.
+However, \citet{kzs19} used interstellar reddening relationships towards the source direction and estimated a value of $\sim$3.5 kpc.
 We included this pulsar in our studies, although it should be noted that its characteristic age is rather young, 14.4\,kyr, and its PWN was clearly detected in X-rays \citep{kzs19}.